adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-make-purchase.md

 import Zoom from 'react-medium-image-zoom';
 import 'react-medium-image-zoom/dist/styles.css';

 Congratulations!
-You have added logic to receive paywall product and show its title and price in the paywall page.
+You've successfully [set up your paywall to display product data from Adapty](ff-add-variables-to-paywalls), including the product title and price.

-Now let's do the last but not the least - let the user buy your product:
+Now, let's move on to the final step: enabling users to purchase your product:

 ## Step 4.1.
-Make the purchase
+Enable users make your purchase

-1. Double-click the buy button in your paywall page.
+1. Double-click the buy button on your paywall page.
 <Zoom>
   <img src={require('./FF_img/double-click-buy.png').default}
   style={{